Sharing Is Caring!

 Pin it to your idea board!

-Enhance your road trips, carpool, or daily commute with a DIY essential oil car diffuser paired with fun blends for on-the-go!
+Say goodbye to stale car smells!.
+Enhance your road trips, carpool, or daily commute with a DIY essential oil car diffuser paired with five fun blends for on-the-go.
+Citrus, spice, herbal, and woodsy—there’s a blend for every vibe!

 P.S.
 Did you make this?
 Tag #oilychic on Instagram to share your essential oil DIYs!